Communities

 • 5.
 When giving feedback, you should always think back to the first time on a Q&A site that you got yelled at for breaking a minor rule you didn't know about - then give feedback the way that you would have liked to receive it then.

-Suggested 7 months ago by Karl Knechtel‭
+Suggested about 1 year ago by Karl Knechtel‭